Ezequiel Tovar Player Props: Rockies vs. Yankees

-Ezequiel Tovar is available when the Colorado Rockies battle Carlos Rodon and the New York Yankees at Coors Field Friday at 8:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (hitting .216 in his past 10 games, with two home runs, a walk and nine RBI), battle starting pitcher Clarke Schmidt and the New York Yankees at Coors Field, Saturday at 8:10 PM ET.

-He is back in action for the first time since July 9, when he went 0-for-3 against the Giants.
+He had a one-hit performance in his previous game (1-for-4) against the Yankees.

 Ezequiel Tovar Game Info & Props vs. the Yankees